Skip to content

 Ultimately, we believe that maintaining a disciplined, bottom‑up approach to stock selection in the South Korean market is still essential.
 We want to identify companies that are truly embracing and executing on meaningful long-term reforms alongside sound business fundamentals.
 This aligns nicely with our time-tested philosophy and focus on forgotten or out-of-favor stocks that are positioned to benefit from identifiable fundamental change.

-This material is being furnished for general informational purposes only.
-The material does not constitute or undertake to give advice of any nature, including fiduciary investment advice, and prospective investors are recommended to seek independent legal, financial and tax advice before making any investment decision.
+This material is being furnished for general informational and/or marketing purposes only.
+The material does not constitute or undertake to give advice of any nature, including fiduciary investment advice.
+Prospective investors are recommended to seek independent legal, financial and tax advice before making any investment decision.
 T. Rowe Price group of companies including T. Rowe Price Associates, Inc. and/or its affiliates receive revenue from T. Rowe Price investment products and services.
 Past performance is not a reliable indicator of future performance.
 The value of an investment and any income from it can go down as well as up.
 Investors may get back less than the amount invested.

 The material does not constitute a distribution, an offer, an invitation, a personal or general recommendation or solicitation to sell or buy any securities in any jurisdiction or to conduct any particular investment activity.
 The material has not been reviewed by any regulatory authority in any jurisdiction.

-Information and opinions presented have been obtained or derived from sources believed to be reliable and current; however, we cannot guarantee the sources' accuracy or completeness.
+Information and opinions presented have been obtained or derived from sources believed to be reliable and current; however, we cannot guarantee the sources’ accuracy or completeness.
 There is no guarantee that any forecasts made will come to pass.
-The views contained herein are as of the date noted on the material and are subject to change without notice; these views may differ from those of other T. Rowe Price group companies and/or associates.
+The views contained herein are as of the date written and are subject to change without notice; these views may differ from those of other T. Rowe Price group companies and/or associates.
 Under no circumstances should the material, in whole or in part, be copied or redistributed without consent from T. Rowe Price.

 The material is not intended for use by persons in jurisdictions which prohibit or restrict the distribution of the material and in certain countries the material is provided upon specific request.
+It is not intended for distribution to retail investors in any jurisdiction.

 Canada—Issued in Canada by T. Rowe Price (Canada), Inc. T. Rowe Price (Canada), Inc.’s investment management services are only available to Accredited Investors as defined under National Instrument 45-106.
 T. Rowe Price (Canada), Inc. enters into written delegation agreements with affiliates to provide investment management services.

 © 2024 T. Rowe Price.
-All rights reserved.
-T. ROWE PRICE, INVEST WITH CONFIDENCE, and the bighorn sheep design are, collectively and/or apart, trademarks or registered trademarks of T. Rowe Price Group, Inc.
+All Rights Reserved.
+T. ROWE PRICE, INVEST WITH CONFIDENCE, and the Bighorn Sheep design are, collectively and/or apart, trademarks of T. Rowe Price Group, Inc.

 Previous Article

-July 2024 / WEEKLY GLOBAL MARKETS UPDATE
+July 2024 / FIXED INCOME

 Next Article